The Big Show Show: Reception

 Joel Keller of Decider wrote that the sitcom was "okay to stream", and that Berger and Bycel's "comedy pedigrees help make the show a tiny bit better than your average TGIF/Nick/Disney family sitcom.
 That doesn't mean that it's a good show, but at least it's not terrible".
 Keller added that Big Show can do physical comedy "very well", while praising Munn for "handl[ing] it like a pro" and describing the daughter characters as the "usual mix of overly-verbal and super-precocious kids".
 Matt Fowler of IGN described the show as having "the potential to be either wholly terrible or fully great.
 The truth, overall, lies somewhere in between as Big Show proves himself to be an amiable, glowing, towering 'family man' capable of carrying multi-cam sitcom shenanigans".
 Randall Colbum of The A.V.
 Club also likened the sitcom to the TGIF sitcoms of the 1990s, and wrote: "As tends to happen in these sorts of stories, the very act of a man so large demonstrating vulnerability is all the punchline an audience needs."
 Common Sense Media gave the show three out of five stars, describing it as "a little rough, but mostly sweet".

-A comedic recap and review podcast about the show, The Big Show Show Show, was launched in May 2020.